atsamd21/checkout-js/README.md

 ![alt text](https://i.ibb.co/JB4ZQgR/11.png)
 ![alt text](https://i.ibb.co/jZC06Jt/12.png)

-9. Finally we need to get the store id, the easiest way to find this is in the url https://store-[this is the store id].mybigcommerce.com/.
+9. Finally we need to get the store id, the easiest way to find this is in the url https://store-[STORE_ID].mybigcommerce.com/.
 Save this as well and go to the Monero.API repo and follow the instructions there.